v2saumb/conferencecentral/README.md

 ## Introduction
 Sams Conference App is conference organization application that exists on the web.
 There are two parts of the appliation

 1. The ConferenceApi
 1. The Web Application

-multiple enhancements have been made to the provided base application to accomodate the new features and functionality
+Multiple enhancements have been made to the provided base web application and the api to accomodate the new features and functionality

 ---